guestdaniel/DirksGuestOxenham2026/README.md

 ```
 .
-├── data                     # Behavioral data goes here!
+├── data/                    # Behavioral data goes here!
-├── equations                # LaTeX and PDF output of brief explanation of model equations
+├── equations/               # LaTeX and PDF output of brief explanation of model equations
-├── fig1                     # Code for Figure 1
+├── fig1 /                   # Code for Figure 1
 ├── ...
-├── fig6                     # Code for Figure 6
+├── fig6/                    # Code for Figure 6
-├── figs                     # .png files of manuscript figures
+├── figs/                    # .png files of manuscript figures
 ├── nofig                    # Code that is needed but is not directly featured in a single manuscript figure
 │   ├── comp_models          # Fit computational models to the behavioral data
 │   ├── data                 # Preprocess the behavioral data
 │   └── stats                # Analyze the behavioral data
-├── ouiputs                  # Saved copies of fitted model objects, statistical tests, etc.
+├── outputs/                 # Saved copies of fitted model objects, statistical tests, etc.
-├── scripts                  # Scripts or function definitions called by other files
+├── scripts/                 # Scripts or function definitions called by other files
+├── config.R                 # Sourced by some .R scripts to access repostiory-wide parameters (e.g., font size)
 ├── Dockerfile               # Dockerfile used to generate Docker image
 ├── LICENSE                  # License file for the code contained in this repository
-└── README.md                # This README file
+├── README.md                # This README file
+└── run.sh                   # Shell script to reproduce figures and analyses
 ```

 ## Behavioral data